-The Blue Cash Preferred technically earns you a higher bonus of $250 in the form of a statement credit when you spend $1,000 on purchases on your new card within the first three months, but the Blue Cash Everyday presents two solid offers:
+The Blue Cash Preferred technically earns you a higher bonus of $300 in the form of a statement credit when you spend $3,000 on purchases on your new card within the six three months, but the Blue Cash Everyday offers:

-- $100 back after you spend $1,000 in purchases on your new card within the first 6 months
+- Earn $200 back after you spend $1,000 in purchases on your new Card within the first 3 months.

-With the Blue Cash Everyday, you only need to spend around $167 a month for six months in order to earn the bonus, but with the Blue Cash Preferred, you’ll need to drop $500 a month for six months to reach the bonus.
+With the Blue Cash Everyday, you only need to spend around $334 a month for three months in order to earn the bonus.
 If you would already easily spend $500 a month with your normal spending habits, the Blue Cash Preferred will be rewarding.
-But if your spending hovers between $150 and $200 a month, at a minimum, you won’t be disappointed with the Everyday’s welcome bonus.
+But if your spending hovers between $150 and $350 a month, at a minimum, you won’t be disappointed with the Everyday’s welcome bonus.

 Rewards rate winner: Blue Cash Preferred Card